arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``num_aiocb`` is the number of async. disk I/O request objects currently in use.

 ``peak_aiocb`` is the peak number of aiocb's that's ever been in use this session.

+``cumulative_completed_aiocbs`` is the total number of low-level AIO jobs that has completed.
+This can be used as an accurate job completion rate counter, by comparing consecutive values.
+Keep in mind that one low level job is typically 16 kiB, however, some back-ends support vector I/O, in which case a job may represent a lot more than that.

 is_listening() listen_port() listen_on()